- Requirements before you apply

-- Once you submit your application, you will not be able to edit or delete this.
+- Once you submit your application, you will not be able to edit or delete it.

 - Places for MRCPCH Clinical are limited, and submitting your application does not guarantee a place.
 You may be given a place on any date within the exam period.
 UK candidates may be placed anywhere in the UK; this depends on the availability of host centres, previous posts and attendance at preparatory courses.

-- If you choose to withdraw your application after the application, we cannot guarantee a refund of your exam fees.
+- If you choose to withdraw your application after the application period, we cannot guarantee a refund of your exam fees.

-- The RCPCH reserves the right to bar a candidate from sitting any exam where there exist reasons to doubt the candidate's fitness to hold MRCPCH.
-Such reasons include falsifying country of work or residence.
+- RCPCH reserves the right to bar a candidate from sitting any exam where there exist reasons to doubt the candidate's fitness to hold MRCPCH.
+Such reasons include falsifying country of work/residence or previous qualifications or experience.
 We check this information and will take action against candidates where there is evidence of falsification.

 Allocation of places - UK clinical centres